-Dates: For days of the year, use the format 12 February 2016; for months, May 2012; for year ranges, use an en-dash to indicate a range and write out years in full (e.g., 2012-2015); for a season that spans two calendar years, use a solidus and abbreviate second year (2012/13 austral summer).
+Dates: For days of the year, use the format 02 February 2016; for months, September 2012; for year ranges, use an en-dash to indicate a range and write out years in full (e.g., 2012-2015).
+For a season that spans two calendar years, use a solidus and abbreviate second year (e.g., 2012/13 austral summer).

 Stable isotopes: Notation should follow the Commission on Isotopic Abundances and Atomic Weights (CIAAW) of the International Union of Pure and Applied Chemistry (IUPAC) guidelines and recommendations.
-These are summarized for biological sciences in Bond, A.L. & Hobson, K.A.
-2012.
-Reporting stable-isotope ratios in ecology: Recommended terminology, guidelines and best practices.
-Waterbirds 35: 324-331. doi:10.1675/063.035.0213.
+These are summarized for biological sciences in Bond & Hobson (2012)2 and the related erratum.3

-Text citations are in date order and separated by commas (e.g., Gandalf 1601, Baggins & Gamgee 1722, Morgoth et al. 1855).
+Citations: Text citations are in date order and separated by commas (e.g., Gandalf 1601, Baggins & Gamgee 1722, Morgoth et al. 1855).
 Note that et al. (italicized) is used for more than two authors.

-Section headings: left-aligned, caps on first-level heading, initial cap only on second- and third-level headings.
+Section headings: Left-aligned, all caps on first-level headings, sentence case on second- and third-level headings.
 Short manuscripts (< 2000 words) may have few or no headings if appropriate.